 Preparing for an accreditation agency review.

-When the team found Coursetune, things clicked.
+When the team found CourseTune, things clicked.
 “The interface was visually easy to understand,” Debora says, “The backend and what you could do with it – the ways you could map things – was equally appealing.”

-Debora’s team and her Coursetune partners worked together to present the data from Coursetune in the way the accreditation agency needed to see it.
-As Debora points out, “[Coursetune has] so many more report options now that you can actually produce a report, print it off, turn it into a PDF, or whatever they need to do.
+Debora’s team and her CourseTune partners worked together to present the data from CourseTune in the way the accreditation agency needed to see it.
+As Debora points out, “[CourseTune has] so many more report options now that you can actually produce a report, print it off, turn it into a PDF, or whatever they need to do.
 It’s all there for them to review.”

 Changing the curriculum design culture and adopting a student outcome focus.

 Besides helping with accreditation reviews, Debora has also noticed a cultural change within the department’s culture.
 The Advanced Nursing Practice Department uses a team-based course build approach to design its curriculum.
-“The team was engaged in the building process in a way that I hadn’t seen before,” Debora says, “I really feel like it was because they were so involved with Coursetune.”
+“The team was engaged in the building process in a way that I hadn’t seen before,” Debora says, “I feel like it was because they were so involved with Coursetune.”

-Coursetune provided Debora’s team with a means to “have in-depth discussions about what do we really need in this course.”
+Coursetune provided Debora’s team with a means to “have in-depth discussions about what we really need in this course.”
 The team compared a new version of a course to a previous version.
 Debora points out that the old version was “heavy with assignments and content that it really didn’t need.”

 How Coursetune made it work.

 Coursetune’s beautiful visual interface was the first thing that attracted Debora to the tool.
-“I love being able to really look at how your curriculum fits together,” Debora says.
+“I love being able to look at how your curriculum fits together,” Debora says.
 The interface is essential to Debora because, as Vice-Chair, she often must look at things from a “10,000-foot view.”

-Again, the key to it all is that Coursetune has been more than a software implementation for the Advanced Nursing Practice Department.
+Again, the key is that Coursetune has been more than a software implementation for the Advanced Nursing Practice Department.
 The partnership with the Coursetune team has been a difference-maker.
 It goes beyond the Coursetune team’s availability to work through the “nuts and bolts.”
 It’s the attention to showing “how” to use Coursetune and get the most out of it.
 That partnership laid the foundation for success.

-Coursetune delivers one place to design, manage, and plan your curriculum.
-Our unique visual curriculum maps equip you with a common platform to help faculty, staff, and leadership focus on the big picture while revealing how learning objectives, competencies, and accreditation criteria impact student outcomes.
+Our unique, patented, visual curriculum maps equip you with a common platform.
+One that helps faculty, staff, and leadership focus on the big picture while revealing how learning objectives, competencies, and standards impact student outcomes.